Frequently Asked Questions

 - What do I do if I have a special circumstance not reflected on my FAFSA?

 About one month after filing, you will receive the following documents: Student Aid Report (SAR) for federal programs, and Student Eligibility Notice (SEN) for New Jersey Programs.
 Follow all instructions on these documents.
 Verify that Montclair State is listed on the SAR as an institution that will receive your information.
 MSU will access this data electronically to prepare your aid package.

-All students are required to complete a FAFSA as well as additional questions for the New Jersey Higher Education Student Assistance Authority (NJ HESAA) to see if they are eligible for the Tuition Aid Grant (TAG) from the State of New Jersey.
+All students are required to complete a FAFSA as well as additional questions for the New Jersey Higher Education Student Assistance Authority (NJ HESAA) to see if they are eligible for the Tuition Aid Grant (TAG) at www.njgrants.org.
 Once the State has processed your application you will receive a Student Eligibility Notice (SEN) telling you if you are to receive a TAG and if so, how much you can expect.
 When you receive this notice please check that Montclair State is the school on it.
 If not, please contact NJ HESAA.

 If you are eligible to receive financial aid and all of your documents have been received, you will receive notification of these awards from the Office of Student Financial Aid during late spring or early summer.
 Late filers are notified on a rolling basis.

 If you need additional funds to help pay your balance, please look into a parent PLUS loan or a private loan.
 For more information regarding both, please visit our Educational Loans webpage.

 Federal Work Study (FWS)—this is a federally supported employment program.
 Students must meet need requirements.
 The rate of pay is $8.25 to $9.75 per hour.
 Students normally work 10-15 hours per week while school is in session.
 Job opportunities are posted in the Career Development office.